 We next investigated where the molecules that help a seed decide when to germinate are located in a dormant seed.
 Using 3D digital single cell analysis, we found these components to be enriched within a small group of cells.
 This “decision-making centre” is located within the cells of the embryonic root (radicle, red on image below) in dormant Arabidopsis seeds (Topham et al. 2017).
 A spatial separation between cells that act to each promote and inihibit seed dormancy within this subgroup of cells was shown to be important in processing alternating temperatures to promote seed germination.
 This provides an example of complex information processing in plants.

 These analyses are aided by whole mount 3D imaging of plant organs using confocal microscopy (Truernit et al. 2008; Bassel et al. 2014 PNAS).
 The shape of each and every cell can be digitally captured.
 The image analysis software MorphoGraphX (Barbier de Reuille et al. 2015 eLife) can describe the surfaces of all cells in discrete terms using polygonal meshes.
 This facilitates the quantitative analysis of3D cellular geometry and organization.

 Computational analysis of 3D cellular resolution datasets enables the global connectivity of cells within entire organs to be identified.
 These can be used to enhance the accuracy with which the annotation of cells is performed.
 They also represent a way to quantify cellular patterning in plants and provide a means to analyse their properties.

 A role for cellular complexity in plant organ growth has also been uncovered.
-Using cellular resolution 3D mechanical models of plant organs (FEM), a role for cell size, shape and arrangement has been uncovered (Bassel et al. 2014 PNAS).
+Using cellular resolution 3D mechanical models of plant organs (FEM), a role for cell size, shape and arrangement on grwoth has been uncovered (Bassel et al. 2014 PNAS).